 Place the false aralia houseplant near a sunny window where it will receive bright to moderate light, but where the sun’s rays never fall directly on the plant.
 Direct sun can cause the leaf tips and edges to turn brown.

-You don’t have to adjust the thermostat when growing false aralia indoors because the plant is comfortable at ordinary room temperatures of between 65 and 85 degrees Fahrenheit.
+You don’t have to adjust the thermostat when growing false aralia indoors because the plant is comfortable at ordinary room temperatures of between 65 and 85 F. (18-29 C.).
 Be careful not to allow the plant to become chilled, however.
-The foliage suffers damage when temperatures fall below 60 degrees F.
+The foliage suffers damage when temperatures fall below 60 F. (15 C.).

 Care for false aralia plants includes regular watering and fertilizing.
-Water the plant when the soil is dry at a depth of one inch.
+Water the plant when the soil is dry at a depth of 1 inch (2.5 cm.).
 Drench the pot with water and empty the saucer under the pot after the excess drains through.

 Fertilize every two weeks with liquid houseplant fertilizer in spring and summer and monthly in fall and winter.